gruntwork-io/docs/docs/guides/build-it-yourself/6-achieve-compliance/3-deployment-walkthrough/8-deploy-landing-zone-solution/0-apply-account-baseline-root-to-root-account.md

 ## Lock down the root user in the child accounts

-Once you’re able to access the root user of each child account, you should follow the steps in [Lock down the root user](#lock_down_root_user) for each of those child accounts—including enabling MFA and deleting the root user’s access keys—and (almost) never use those root users again.
+Once you’re able to access the root user of each child account, you should follow the steps in [Lock down the root user](../4-lock-down-the-root-user.md) for each of those child accounts—including enabling MFA and deleting the root user’s access keys—and (almost) never use those root users again.

 <!-- ##DOCS-SOURCER-START
-{"sourcePlugin":"Local File Copier","hash":"546f61d3f5d62a932bc94b5ddfb91c76"}
+{"sourcePlugin":"Local File Copier","hash":"dd1f7c46ce87ef9ea812eff0e7f357db"}
 ##DOCS-SOURCER-END -->